aholanda/libprioqueue/README.md

 ## Installation

-The libraries and headers are installed according to `PREFIX` variable.
+The libraries, header and man pages are installed according to `PREFIX` variable.
 The default value is `/usr/local/`.
-Libraries are copied to `$PREFIX/lib`, and header file is copied to `$PREFIX/include`.
+Libraries are copied to `$PREFIX/lib`, header file is copied to `$PREFIX/include`, and man pages are copied to `$PREFIX/man/man3`.

 ````
 $ sudo make install